![]() |

 Landscape:

-Mazarron is a dry plain, crossed by low mountain ranges and a wide dry
+Mazarron is a dry plain, crossed by low mountain ranges and a

 river bed.